 Vancouver, BC

-Vancouver Fire Hall 17 is Canada’s first Passive House certified fire hall.
+Vancouver Fire Hall 17 is North America's first Passive House certified fire hall.
 Aligned with Vancouver’s ambitious plan to achieve zero operational greenhouse gas emissions in new buildings by 2030, the redevelopment aims to meet the safety needs of the community both now and in the future.

 Areas of impact